 When you’re obsessed with reading, all of your time is spent playing catch up.

 For instance, as an English major with two minors, all I did in school was read.
 Except for that astronomy class I took… And when I wasn’t reading for class, or pretending to have a social life, I was reading things like History of the Rain, Long Days Journey Into Night, and Gone Girl.
-And since I was trying to keep up with the amazing books coming out, not to mention the whole school library, I was far too snobby to spend my time on YA.
+And since I was trying to keep up with the new releases, not to mention the whole school library, I was far too snobby to spend my time on YA.
 No sir, not me.
 Which is how I missed this one when it first came out.

 To be fair, I’m still a snob about YA.
 But I’m working on it.
 Enter Rowell‘s Eleanor and Park.